jannikbeibl/Sonar/README.md

 The Octosonar is a breakout board for connecting eight ultrasonic sensors (HC-SR04) to a microcontroller (Arduino).
 This library adds support for the Raspberry Pi as well.
 It's connected via I2C and only needs three pins (SCL/SDA and INT) on the Pi.

-Will also work with a PCF8574 expander and a NOR gate.
+Will also work with a PCF8574 expander and tri-state buffers.
 See Alastair's links above for more information on how to set that up.

 Note: This is not a direct port of the Arduino library.
 It works perfectly with the Octosonar but the functions and classes are not the same.